 - The spice maintains through the remainder with an added citrus note

 - That citrus lingered on the palate even after the cigar was finished

 - Total Smoking Time was roughly 1 hour and 20 minutes.

 Overall, the Ventura Cigars Case Study 03 was an interesting cigar with some complexity and an excellent burn.
-The flavor and aroma transitioned well thorough the burn and the ash was long.
-Although the draw was tight to start, it opened up shortly after ignited and no draw issues were detected.
-The early sour cherry note was the only concern I had but that toned down rather quickly.
-I think this is a cigar that may age very well if left to breath more in the humidor.
+The flavor and aroma transitioned well through the burn and the ash was long.
+Although the draw was tight to start, it opened up shortly after ignited and was a non issue.
+The early sour cherry note was the only concern I had, but that toned down rather quickly.
+I think this is a cigar that may age very well if left to breathe more in the humidor.